-- for confirmation as to whether the School process personal data about him or her and, if so - for access to that personal data - and/or certain other supplementary information that the School hold about me' would constitute a data subject access request and should be treated as such.
+- for confirmation as to whether the School process personal data about him or her and, if so - for access to that personal data - and/or certain other supplementary information

-A valid SAR can be both in writing (by letter, email, WhatsApp text) or verbally (e.g., during a telephone conversation).
+A valid SAR can be both in writing (by letter, email, WhatsApp text, social media) or verbally (e.g., during a telephone conversation or meeting).
 The request may refer to the UK GDPR and/or to 'data protection' and/or to 'personal data' but does not need to do so in order to be a valid request.
-For example, a letter which states 'please provide me with a copy of information
+For example, a letter which states 'please provide me with a copy of information that the School hold about me' would constitute a data subject access request and should be treated as such.